ivylee/growth-calculator/README.md

 For a business, Profit = Revenue - Expense.

-For each of Revenue and Expense, we assume an exponential growth model with constant growth rate.
+For Revenue and Expense, we assume an exponential growth model with constant growth rate.

 R_t = R_0(r_R + 1)^t